sandarutharuneth/midjourney-bot/README.md

 On your discord server use slash command `/imagine` to get results
 Ex: `/imagine: anime landscape, genshin impact style`

-## Common Issues
-> [!CAUTION]
-> **Replicate changed their platform on how free users can use their service since I made this bot.
-Now, after a few API requests, you have to add a valid payment method to continue using Replicate.**

 If you enjoy our work, please consider giving a start to the repository ⭐️
 #